 I grew up in the suburbs of Chicago and went to school in upstate New York.
 I spent a couple of years living in San Francisco before moving to Minnesota, but the majority of my life has been spent in parts of the U.S. that get Winters with a capital Wint.
 I’ve dealt with waist-high snow for 4 months solid, days that freeze the insides of your nose the moment you set foot outside, and wind chills of 70 below.
-(I shit you not.)
-I’ve seen it all, and survived, and continued to love living in the Great White Nort.
+(Really.
+No, really.)
+I’ve seen it all, and survived, and continued to love living in the Great White North.

 But last winter almost beat me.

 Last winter, it snowed a couple of feet in mid-November and that snow didn’t melt until May.
 Last winter, it was relatively mild and agreeable until February – meaning temperatures hovered around 20 or 30 degrees – and then there were six straight weeks of cold so brutal it literally made me weep in pain and frustration as I walked to and from class.
 Last winter was long and dark and relentless, and for the first time in my eight years of MN residence, I considered abandoning my beloved state for less trying climes.
-And worst of all, last winter, I gave up on style.
-I wore the same pair of black slacks every damn day, slicked my hair into an unflattering bun, and reverted to my clodhopping Dansko oxfords.
+And last winter I gave up on style.
+I wore the same pair of black slacks every damn day, slicked my hair into a bun, and lived in my Dansko oxfords.

 BUT THIS WINTER I SHALL NOT YIELD!
 For one thing, I am not taking classes, so my cross-campus jaunts will be less frequent.
 For another, I finally got a parking space in the lot attached to my building, so I no longer have to walk 4 blocks of WIND TUNNEL from my car to my office.
 And finally, I just plain feel better equipped to stay stylin’ this time around.
 I’ve learned a lot, and I plan to apply it all.